MIROC-DOC/model_description/draft/Hotta_pmlsc.md

-# pmlsc: Large Scale Condensationa
+# pmlsc: Large Scale Condensation

-The module is written in the 'pmlsc' file and called in 'padmn', 'pcumc', 'pshcn', and 'pvdfm' files.
+The module is written in the 'pmlsc' file and called in 'padmn', 'pcumc', 'pshcn', 'pcldphys' and 'pvdfm' files.

 ## Physical basis for statistical PDF scheme

-General Circulation Models (GCMs) typically adopt fractional cloud cover (the volume of cloudy air per total air volume in a grid box) to realistically represent clouds because of their coarse horizontal resolution ($O(100km)$).
-Statistical cloud schemes assume a subgrid‐scale probability distribution function (PDF) of humidity within the grid to determine the cloud fraction and the amount of water condensation.
-Integration of the specific PDFs with their moments diagnosed or prognosed will give the cloud fraction and condensate consistently.
+General Circulation Models (GCMs) typically adopt fractional cloud cover (the volume of cloudy air per total air volume in a grid box) assumption to realistically represent clouds because of their coarse horizontal resolution ($O(100km)$).
+Statistical cloud schemes assume a subgrid‐scale probability density function (PDF) of humidity within the grid.
+Integration of the specific PDFs will give the cloud fraction and the amount of water condensate consistently.

-By means of the "fast condensation" assumption, the cloud water amount in an area in the grid is
+By means of the "fast condensation" assumption, the cloud water amount in a local area in the grid is

 $$
 q_{c}=\left(q_{t}-q_{s}\right) \delta\left(q_{t}-q_{s}\right)